 The cauldron—hers of which could raise the dead—was an important aspect of Celtic life, serving as both a household hub and as a tool for divination and sacrificial rituals.
 This would explain the common connection between cauldrons and witchcraft.
-In addition to Cerridwen, the ancient Gauls linked cauldrons to the god Taranis, and one of Ireland’s four revered magical artifacts was the Great Cauldron of Plenty—a cauldron which gave everlasting food and drink to those worthy of it.
+In addition to Cerridwen, the ancient Gauls linked cauldrons to the god Taranis, and one of Ireland’s four revered magical artifacts was the Great Cauldron of Plenty—a cauldron that gave everlasting food and drink to those worthy of it.

 Cerridwen gave birth to two children: a beautiful daughter and a hideous son named Afagddu.
 To compensate for her son’s ugliness, she used her cauldron to brew a potion.
 The first three drops would confer great wisdom, while the rest would be a deadly poison.
 As the time drew near to make use of it, a servant named Gwion Bach was stirring the pot when three drops fell upon his thumb.
-Without thinking, he put his thumb to his mouth in order to cool and clean it.
+Without thinking, he put his thumb to his mouth to cool and clean it.

 Cerridwen and Taliesin are linked to Arthurian legend, with the latter thought by some to be Merlin.
 Cerridwen, meanwhile, is linked to Bran the Warrior through the cauldron that she gifts to him.
 Some even think that her cauldron—symbolizing knowledge and rebirth—was the original Holy Grail.

 Circe was the Greek goddess of metamorphosis and illusion.
 She was also a goddess of necromancy, skilled in using potions and drugs in her many spells.
 It is this connection to the magic that keeps her relevant among today’s witches.